Louis Capone

-Louis Capone (September 5, 1896 – March 4, 1944) was a New York organized crime figure who became a supervisor for Murder, Inc. Louis Capone was not related to Al Capone, the boss of the Chicago Outfit.
+Louis Capone (September 5, 1896 – March 4, 1944) was a New York organized crime figure who became a supervisor for Murder, Inc. Louis Capone had no known relation to Al Capone, the boss of the Chicago Outfit.
 Capone was convicted of murder in 1941, and sentenced to death.
 He was electrocuted at Sing Sing Prison on March 4, 1944.

 Early life

 Capone was born in Naples, Italy, and moved to New York City with his family as a child, where he grew up in the Coney Island section of Brooklyn.
 As an adult, Capone moved to Brownsville, Brooklyn.

 Capone was described as a suave, well-groomed man who projected sympathy.
 He had watery blue eyes and a broken nose.

 Mob rackets

 Capone's legitimate business was a pasticceria (an Italian-style cafe serving coffee and pastries) in Brooklyn.
 The pasticceria became a popular hangout for teenagers, including future street gang leaders Abe Reles and Harry Maione.
 Capone built up a rapport with the boys by giving them free food.
 These young men soon became Capone's protégés in crime.

 Capone had strong connections with the Purple Gang of Detroit, and was operating loansharking operations in both Detroit and New York.
 He was also involved in labor racketeering with the local Plasterers Union and had close ties with mobster Joe Adonis.